vladbortnik/TLDRx/README.md

 ### 📝 Development Guidelines

-- Follow the component architecture patterns documented in `CLAUDE.md`
 - Use **React.memo** for expensive components
 - Implement proper error handling and loading states
 - Write tests for new features (target >80% coverage)